 object a numeric matrix with columns and rows respectively corresponding to samples and features. group a numeric vector indicating group associations for samples.
-Possible values are $1\ \mathrm{and}\ 2.$ mst.order numeric value to indicate the consideration of the union of the first mst.order MSTs.
+Possible values are 1 and 2. mst.order numeric value to indicate the consideration of the union of the first mst.order MSTs.
 Default value is 1.
-Maximum allowed value is 5.
+Maximum allowed value is 5. nperm number of permutations used to estimate the null distribution of the test statistic.
+If not given, a default value 1000 is used.